brendanhasz/brendanhasz.github.io/_posts/2018-12-03-tfp-regression.md

 ### Data Pipeline

 For the variational model, we first need to set up a data pipeline which can feed data to our model in batches, and can switch between feeding the training data and the validation data.

+**EDIT 2019-04-20**: When using a layer with the [flipout](https://www.tensorflow.org/probability/api_docs/python/tfp/layers/DenseFlipout) estimator, we have to be careful when sampling from the posterior.
+Will Jacobs pointed out (see comments below) that when you use the flipout estimator and sample with a batch size > 1, you won't actually get independent samples from the distribution!
+That's because samples within a batch when using flipout aren't independent (see [the paper](http://arxiv.org/abs/1803.04386)).
+But samples across batches are, so we'll use a batch size of 1 when computing samples from the predictive distribution.
+This is a really inefficient way to do it though - in practice you'd want to create a copy of the model with the same parameters as the version which was fit using flipout, but which always generates independent samples.

 ```python
 def build_input_pipeline(x, y, x_val, y_val, batch_size, N_val):